Aberdeen Western Peripheral Route / Balmedie to Tipperty

-Aberdeen Roads Limited*, a consortium with a construction joint venture of Balfour Beatty Investments Ltd, Carillion Private Finance (Transport) Ltd and Galliford Try Investments Ltd, is now constructing the new 58km road which is expected to be completed in Winter 2017.
+Aberdeen Roads Limited*, a consortium of Balfour Beatty Investments Ltd, Carillion Private Finance (Transport) Ltd and Galliford Try Investments Ltd, is now constructing the new 58km road which is expected to be completed in Winter 2017.

 The road consists of four sections:

 12km from Blackdog to Tipperty

 - Southern Leg

 When complete, the new road is expected to carry more than 43,000 vehicles each day through its busiest sections.